Ken Barry

 Ken Barry (born May 3, 1970) is an American former professional stock car racing driver who competed in the NASCAR Whelen Modified Tour from 1999 to 2010.
-His father was the legendary Art Barry, who founded Spearpoint Automotive and SPAFCO Race Chassis, who fielded the #21 car that was piloted to many victories and championships across New England.
+His father was the legendary Art Barry, who founded Spearpoint Automotive and SPAFCO Race Chassis, who fielded the No. 21 car that was piloted to many victories and championships across New England.

 Barry has a son named Tyler, who also competes in various modified divisions.

 Barry has also previously competed in the Modified Racing Series and the Race of Champions Asphalt Modified Tour.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)